fionc/a8-builing-applications/README.md

-# a8-builing-applications

-Before submitting your assignment, please create a Readme.md file in your repository that contains a link to your shinyapps.io project.
-Also, please answer the following questions (submit the URL of your repo as your assignment):
+This is my link to my shinyapp project

-1. Did you receive any help from others (classmates, etc)?
+##### 1. Did you receive any help from others (classmates, etc)?
 If so, please list who.

-Answer goes here!
+> Yes, Jiyoon helped me with some syntax in the server.
+Additionally, I used the recommended shiny tutorials and links as references.

-2. Approximately how many hours did it take you to complete this challenge?
+##### 2. Approximately how many hours did it take you to complete this challenge?

-Answer goes here!
+> 5

-3. On a scale of 1 (too easy) to 10 (too challenging), how difficult was this challenge?
+##### 3. On a scale of 1 (too easy) to 10 (too challenging), how difficult was this challenge?

-Answer goes here!
+> 5-6

-4. Did you encounter any problems in this challenge we should warn students about in the future?
+##### 4. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better?

-Answer goes here!
+> No

+Please submit this GitHub repository to <a href="https://canvas.uw.edu/courses/1023398/assignments/3079013" target="_blank">Canvas</a> as your assignment, and thanks for your hard work!